 When the flags are being flown on multiple Outdoor Flagpoles, the American Flag should always be flown first in line.
 If you are flying the Air Force Flag on the same pole as your American Flag, it should be of equal size or smaller and flown below the American Flag.

-Military Desk Flags and sets are another way to show your support for US Armed Forces.
+Military Desk Flags and sets are another way to show your support for U.S. Armed Forces.
 Desk flags are small and versatile; they can be displayed on a podium, a desk, or even a window sill.
-These small flags can also be waved during a parade or celebration for the US Air Force Birthday.
+These small flags can also be waved during a parade or celebration for the United States Air Force Birthday.